DC 6006Organs of Special Sense38 CFR § 4.79

 Retinopathy or maculopathy not otherwise specified is associated with 1 documented secondary condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 See the secondary conditions page for the full list with medical rationale and evidence strength ratings.

-What is the C&P exam like for Retinopathy or maculopathy not otherwise specified?
+What happens at the C&P exam for Retinopathy or maculopathy not otherwise specified?

 Get a Personalized Rating Analysis